xigadee/Microservice/README.md

 ![Xigadee](/docs/xigadee.png)

 Xigadee is a Microservice framework, developed by [Paul Stancer](https://github.com/paulstancer) and [Guy Steel](https://github.com/guysteel) at Hitachi Consulting.
-The framework was developed over a number of years, based on our experience - and more importantly our pain - in building large-scale distributed cloud applications for our clients.
+The framework has been in development for a number of years, and is based on our experience - and more importantly our pain - in building large-scale distributed cloud applications for our clients.

 The libraries are designed to simplify, and provide a consistent approach to our consulting teams, in building modern applications that target Platform-As-A-Service (PAAS) technologies.